MichaelABryant/heart-disease-prediction/README.md

 ### code/modeling.py

-This file contains the modeling where I hyperparameter tune: GaussianNB, LogisticRegression, DecisionTreeClassifier, kNeighborsClassifier, RandomForestClassifier, SVC (support vector classifier), XGBClassifier, StackingClassifier, (hard) VotingClassifier, (soft) VotingClassifier, BaggingClassifier, (pasting with) BaggingClassifier, and AdaBoostClassifier.
-Since the computational needs are low from having 303 records with 12 features, I used 13 ML algorithms and ensemble methods.
-The models are hyperparameter tuned with GridSearchCV based on accuracy and the best models are judged based on accuracy, sensitivity, specificity, precision, and AUC metrics.
-This file also contains code to derive the feature importance from the best models using shap and eli5 package.
+This file contains the modeling where I hyperparameter tune: GaussianNB, LogisticRegression, DecisionTreeClassifier, kNeighborsClassifier, RandomForestClassifier, SVC (support vector classifier), XGBClassifier, StackingClassifier, and VotingClassifier.
+Since the computational needs are low from having 303 records with 12 features, I used nine ML algorithms and ensemble methods.
+The models are hyperparameter tuned with GridSearchCV based on accuracy and the best models are judged primarily on sensitivity/recall, but other metrics such as accuracy, specificity, precision, and AUC metrics were also considered.

 ### datasets/heart.csv